-Transient tachypnea of the newborn (TTN) is a breathing disorder which occurs due to the accumulation of fluids in the lungs.
+Transient tachypnea of the newborn (TTN) is a respiratory disorder resulting from fluid accumulation in the lungs.
 It is also called wet lungs of newborns, transient respiratory distress in the newborn (RDS), neonatal transient tachypnea, retained fetal lung fluid, and prolonged transition.

-TTN may cause mild to moderate breathing problems in babies.
+TTN might lead to mild to moderate breathing problems in babies.
 Babies with TTN may need assisted breathing and feeding.
 However, the condition may self-resolve in around 24 to 72 hours for some infants without causing any complications (1).

-Read this post to know more about the causes, risk factors, signs, symptoms, diagnosis, treatment, and outcomes of the newborn’s transient tachypnea.
+Read this post to know more about the causes, risk factors, signs, symptoms, diagnosis, management, and prognosis of TTN.

 Causes Of Transient Tachypnea Of The Newborn

 During fetal life, the baby’s lungs are filled with fluid essential for fetal growth.
 The hormonal changes that occur before birth signal the baby’s lungs to reabsorb most of the lung fluid.
 Additional fluid is reabsorbed while the baby passes through the birth canal during delivery.
 The remaining fluid is reabsorbed when the baby is delivered and breathes on their own.

 The baby may develop breathing difficulty if the lungs do not entirely reabsorb the fluid or if there is excess fluid in the lungs.
 The presence of fluid causes inadequate oxygen to reach the lungs, causing the baby to breathe harder and faster (2).
 This condition is called transient (short-lived) tachypnea (rapid breathing) of the newborn.

 Risk Factors For Transient Tachypnea Of The Newborn

 Babies may continue to have fluid in the lungs if the reabsorption is interrupted before birth.